In the Spotlight

-A pair of recent research studies from the Stanford University School of Medicine sets a solid course toward rehabilitating the reputation of the proteins that form amyloid tangles, or plaques.
+A pair of research studies in 2013 from the Stanford University School of Medicine sets a solid course toward rehabilitating the reputation of the proteins that form amyloid tangles, or plaques.
 In the process, they appear poised to turn the field of neurobiology on its head.

 Researchers discover reviled substance involved in Alzheimer's can reverse paralysis in mice with multiple sclerosis

 A molecule widely assailed as the chief culprit in Alzheimer’s disease unexpectedly reverses paralysis and inflammation in several distinct animal models of a different disorder — multiple sclerosis, Stanford University School of Medicine researchers have found.